gridsmartercities/python-serverless-template/README.md

 To follow these instructions, you will need to be familiar with pip, and creating and managing Python virtual environments.
 If you are not, take a look at [this][pip-and-ve].

 1. Clone your new repo locally.
-    - Change "python-serverless-template" to "your-project-name" everywhere in the repo.
+    - Change *python-serverless-template* to *your-project-name* everywhere in the repo.
 2. Create a Python virtual environment.
-3. Install the development requirements by running "pip install -r requirements.txt".
+3. Install the development requirements by running *pip install -r requirements.txt*.
-4. Install the swagger cli by running "npm install swagger-cli"
+4. Install the swagger cli by running *npm install swagger-cli*
 5. Take a look at the [Project Structure](#Project-Structure) section below, and start writing your code.
 6. (Optional) Set a pre-push Git hook to check your code before pushing it to your Github branch:
     - copy pre-push script to .git/hooks folder (cp pre-push .git/hooks) folder